radim776/ES-VPE/README.md

-# ES IDE
+# ES VPE
-es ide is a ide that u make code like in GDevelop events system , but it generate to .NET code using VisualBasic
+es VPE is a VPE that u make code like in GDevelop events system , but it generate to .NET code using VisualBasic

+( VPE = Visual Programming Enviroment )

 # DOWNLOAD
 https://github.com/radim776/ES-IDE/releases/tag/Release